ivotron/quiho-popper/paper/paper.md

 singular value decomposition (SVD), and compare profiles in terms of the mapped factors.

-**FGRUP as a visualization tool**.
-The reader might have noticed that FGRUPs can be visually compared by the human eye (and are somewhat similar in this regard to FlameGraphs [@gregg_flame_2016]).
-Adding a coloring scheme to FGRUPs might make it easier to interpret the differences.
+**IRUP as a visualization tool**.
+The reader might have noticed that IRUPs can be visually compared by the human eye (and are somewhat similar in this regard to FlameGraphs [@gregg_flame_2016]).
+Adding a coloring scheme to IRUPs might make it easier to interpret the differences.
 For example, the categories in @Tbl:stressng-categories could be used to define a color palette (by assigning a color to each subset of the powerset of categories).